BigDFT-group/aiida-bigdft/README.md

 You must ensure that your bigdft install has a copy of the `bigdft.py` in the build dir.

-This can be found in this repository at `bigdft/bigdft.py`
+This can be found in this repository at `bigdft/bigdft.py`, set this as the executable for `bigdft`.

+It is important to source the `install/bin/bigdftvars.sh` script in your prepend.

 ## Usage